> Leon Rosselson > Songs > You Noble Diggers All (The Diggers’ Song)

 Gerrard Winstanley (1609–10 September 1676) was an English Protestant religious reformer and political activist during the Protectorate of Oliver Cromwell.
 Winstanley was aligned with the group known as the True Levellers for their beliefs, based upon Christian communism, and as the Diggers for their actions because they took over public lands and dug them over to plant crops. [source: Wikipedia]

-Winstanley’s rallying song was sung by Leon Rosselson with Roy Bailey and Sue Harris, and accompanied by Martin Carthy on guitar, on Rosselson’s 1979 album If I Knew Who the Enemy Was.
-Twenty years later, it was included in Harry’s Gone Fishing.
+Leon Rosselson with Roy Bailey and Sue Harris, accompanied by Martin Carthy on guitar, sang The Diggers’ Song, on Rosselson’s 1979 album If I Knew Who the Enemy Was.
+Twenty years later, it was included on Rosselson’s 1999 Fuse album Harry’s Gone Fishing.

 Lady Maisery sang Diggers’ Song in 2016 on their CD Cycle.
-They commented:
+They noted:

 The Diggers were a group of Protestant radicals who believed in economic equality and wanted to reform the existing social order with an agrarian lifestyle based on small egalitarian rural communities.
 The movement was begun by Gerrard Winstanley as the ‘True Levellers’ in 1649, but became known as the ‘Diggers’ because of their attempts to farm on common land.
 Despite first being published in 1894 by the Camden Society, we believe these lyrics remain chillingly fitting to the society we find ourselves in today.